 How Languages Are Learned – Patsy M. Lightbown and Nina Spada

-If you’re a TEFL teacher you’re sure to be interested in how we learn languages, so this book will be both interesting and informative.
+This book is both interesting and informative.
 It provides information on language acquisition theory while also relating it to learning in the classroom and teaching techniques.
-It is a practical guide but it’ll give you a glimpse into the realities of teaching English as a Foreign Language.
+It’s a practical guide but it’ll give you a glimpse into the realities of teaching English as a foreign language.

 Mother Tongue – Bill Bryson